Get a free, no obligation personal loan quote with rates as low as 9.99%

 Freelance Taxes In Canada: Filing Deadline

-The deadline for filing self-employment income to the CRA is June 15, 2024.
+The deadline for filing self-employment income to the CRA is June 16, 2025.
+Sine the 15th lands on a sunday, the deadline is extended to the next business day.

 You will be taxed on your net income which is your total income minus all eligible expenses.
 In addition to filing the T1 form, you will also be required to fill out the T2125 form which is the Statement of Business or Professional Activities.
 This form will outline all of your business activities including income and expenses.